amyq/nodejs-boilerplate/README.md

 - Install [node.js](https://nodejs.org)
 - Run `npm install`
-- To build the development app: `npm local`
+- To build the development app: `npm run local`
 - To build the production app: `npm run build` + `npm start`

 #### What will I see when I stand up the application?

-If you ran `npm local ` for development, you will see:
+If you ran `npm run local` for development, you will see:

 - A toolbar signifying you built for development
 - The rendered API data from the mock json file